Maldives-UK Bilateral Relations

 The strong commercial and human links between Maldives and Britain continue to this day.
 Almost 100,000 Britons choose to travel to Maldives each year in order to experience the countries’ natural beauty and luxury resorts (Source: Ministry of Tourism, Arts and Culture, Republic of Maldives).
 Additionally, in recent years a number of British teachers have volunteered in various schools throughout Maldives.
 Meanwhile, many Maldivians travel to the United Kingdom for pleasure, and at any one time roughly 200 Maldivians choose to reside in the UK in order to study in Britain’s world renowned universities.

 Britain is also an important market for Maldivian canned a fresh fish products.
 In 2011, 7% of total exports from Maldives, with a cumulative value of US$9.4 million, were destined for Britain.

 British representation in Maldives is managed from the British High Commission in Colombo, Sri Lanka.
-Working through the Maldives High Commission in London and in the British High Commission in Colombo, the Maldives Government works with the Foreign & Commonwealth Office (FCO), UK Trade and Investment (UKTI) and the Department for International Development (DFID) to promote and strengthen bilateral ties between the two countries.
+Working through the Maldives Embassy in London and in the British High Commission in Colombo, the Maldives Government works with the Foreign & Commonwealth Office (FCO), UK Trade and Investment (UKTI) and the Department for International Development (DFID) to promote and strengthen bilateral ties between the two countries.